-Milk and cookies may be a classic, but these innovative after school snacks will put a new spin on snack time.
-Plus, get tips for feeding your picky eater
+Milk and cookies may be a classic, but these innovative healthy snacks will put a new spin on after-school snack time.
+Plus, get tips for feeding your picky eater.

 Carrots with Peanut Dipping Sauce

 Trying to break the peanut butter and jelly habit in the under-12 set is no easy task, but this mellowed peanut-sesame dip just might do the trick.
 It's equally good with carrots or tossed with cold noodles.

 - 3 tablespoons of peanut butter